Cerno-b/mtg-turing-machine/README.md

 two_tag_string utm.decode_tape_as_two_tag_word()
 ```

 Or, if you want to run the whole conversion chain, start with an arbitrary Turing machine, convert it to binary, then to a 2-tag system and finally to a UTM.
 After the finished run, the result needs to be converted back to the original symbol set.
-Beware though, the whole conversion chain lets the complexity grow by orders of magnitude, don't expect the simulation to finish anytime soon.
+Beware though, the whole conversion chain lets the complexity grow by orders of magnitude, so don't expect the simulation to finish anytime soon.

 ```python
 turing_machine.convert_to_two_symbol()